 If you’re not sure whether the burnish stage will add more brightness to your rocks, a simple test can be done.

-Take one of your rocks and
+Take one of your rocks and buff one side with a very soft cloth for 10-20 seconds.

 Most people will either use borax or shaved layers of ivory bar soap.

 Whatever you use, make sure there are no additives in the soap that will harm your rocks.
-Also be sure to add your plastic pellets for protection.
+Also, be sure to add your plastic pellets for protection.

 The ratios here are the same as in the grit stages.
 About two tbsp per pound of rock is recommended.